Introduction

 Installing Azure CLI

 The installation process varies depending on your operating system.
-Don’t worry, though β we’ve got you covered no matter what you’re running!
+Let’s cover the main platforms:

 Windows